3.2. Matrix operations#

 Example 3.2.7

-Let us consider the same matrix product
+Let us again consider the matrix product

 The \(-5\) on position \((1,3)\) and the \(3\) on position \((3,2)\) in the product come from